NovusIrez/DragonEggGuide/docs/gist.md

 #### Discord Links
 You can find translators, resources and help here
 - [dsrealm](https://discord.gg/5YvW4e7Dxp)
-- [Eclipse Tower](https://discord.gg/eCnvvEXN4a) (Once was a leading translator but on indefinite hiatus, you can find me here though)
+- [Eclipse Tower](https://discord.gg/eCnvvEXN4a) (Translation on indefinite hiatus, you can find me here though)